Football: Elite sweeps the 2019 CIFA FA Cup series

 In the final minute of the second 15-minute frame, forward Christopher Reeves headed home a free kick to send the game into penalties.

-Jason Ebanks would bury home the first of three penalties for Elite, while Academy’s Jermaine Wilson would be stopped by Elite keeper Taylor next.
-After Gallardo-Forbes would miss wide on Elite’s second attempt, Taylor stopped Academy’s Clayton Forrest to maintain the 1-0 penalty lead.
-In the third round of penalties, Elite’s Andrew Alexander slotted home the club’s second penalty for a 2-0 advantage as Academy’s Finn Huffington would fire high off the crossbar next.
+Jason Ebanks would bury home the first of three penalties for Elite, while Academy’s Jermaine Wilson would be stopped by Taylor next.
+After Gallardo-Forbes missed wide on Elite’s second attempt, Taylor stopped Academy’s Clayton Forrest to maintain the 1-0 penalty lead.
+In the third round of penalties, Elite’s Andrew Alexander slotted home the club’s second penalty for a 2-0 advantage, while Academy’s Finn Huffington would fire high off the crossbar next.

-In the fourth round, Academy keeper Royer would stone Elite’s Kimani Finn with a diving save, and Academy would follow with their first successful penalty courtesy of Jonah Ebanks.
+In the fourth round, Royer would stone Elite’s Kimani Finn with a diving save, while Academy followed with their first successful penalty courtesy of Jonah Ebanks.
 However, Donovan McLean would make no mistake in the club’s fifth attempt to seal a 3-1 victory.

 “We are a fighting team and that’s what we like to do, win games,” said Christopher Reeves.
 “Academy was pressuring us, they are a good team.
 Down to ten players, all we wanted to win, and it felt so good to score in the finals.”